Phineapple18/GhostSpectator_NWPluginAPI/README.md

 - gs.duel - allows a Ghost to challenge another Ghost to a duel
 - gs.firearm - allows a Ghost to give themselves a firearm via command
 - gs.item - allows a Ghost to drop and throw items and use Particle Disruptor
+- gs.list - allows player to print list of Ghosts
 - gs.listen.dead - allows a Ghost to hear Spectators via command
 - gs.autolisten.dead - allows above automatically, when changed to a Ghost
-- gs.listen.ghost - allows a Ghost to hear other Ghosts via RoundSummary chat, if they are outside Proximity chat or further than certain distance via command
+- gs.listen.ghost - allows a Ghost to hear other Ghosts via RoundSummary chat, if they are not within Proximity chat or further than configurable distance via command
 - gs.autolisten.ghost - allows above automatically, when changed to a Ghost
 - gs.listen.scp - allows a Ghost to hear SCPs via command
 - gs.autolisten.scp - allows above automatically, when changed to a Ghost